Anchoring effect: Culture

+Applications

-Anchoring in negotiations
+Anchoring in negotiation

 In the negotiation process anchoring serves to determine an accepted starting point for the subsequent negotiations.
 As soon as one side states their first price offer, the (subjective) anchor is set.
 The counterbid (counter-anchor) is the second-anchor.

 In addition to the initial research conducted by Tversky and Kahneman, multiple other studies have shown that anchoring can greatly influence the estimated value of an object.
 For instance, although negotiators can generally appraise an offer based on multiple characteristics, studies have shown that they tend to focus on only one aspect.
 In this way, a deliberate starting point can strongly affect the range of possible counteroffers.
 The process of offer and counteroffer results in a mutually beneficial arrangement.
 However, multiple studies have shown that initial offers have a stronger influence on the outcome of negotiations than subsequent counteroffers.

 An example of the power of anchoring has been conducted during the Strategic Negotiation Process Workshops.
 During the workshop, a group of participants is divided into two sections: buyers and sellers.
 Each side receives identical information about the other party before going into a one-on-one negotiation.
 Following this exercise, both sides debrief about their experiences.
 The results show that where the participants anchor the negotiation had a significant effect on their success.

 Anchoring affects everyone, even people who are highly knowledgeable in a field.
 Northcraft and Neale conducted a study to measure the difference in the estimated value of a house between students and real-estate agents.
 In this experiment, both groups were shown a house and then given different listing prices.
 After making their offer, each group was then asked to discuss what factors influenced their decisions.
 In the follow-up interviews, the real-estate agents denied being influenced by the initial price, but the results showed that both groups were equally influenced by that anchor.